ksivamuthu/microsoft-nodejs-bot-hol/lab1-setup/README.md

 `You sent <message> which was <message length> characters`

-For eg: If you send `hello`, you might see `You send hello which was 5 characters`
+For eg: If you send `hello`, you might see `You sent hello which was 5 characters`

 You've successfully created your first bot using the Bot Builder SDK for Node.js!